cct-datascience/.github/.github/CONTRIBUTING.md

 #### Push your changes up to GitHub.

 Be sure to [push](https://docs.github.com/en/github/using-git/pushing-commits-to-a-remote-repository) your changes often to save them on the web.
-This will allow your changes to be available to yourself and other contributors.
+This will allow your changes to be available to other contributors, and yourself as needed.

 ### Pull Request